asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 https://github.com/asreview-ftm-hackathon/data-preprocessing_toogoodtogo_threatlines

 ## Applicability to larger dataset
-In principle, the method can be directly applied to a larger dataset (when preprocessing is done similar to the sample dataset).
-For a clear visualization, a cut-off value for which domains to include can be used (e..g based on node weight and/or link strength).
+In principle, the method can be directly applied to a larger dataset, potentially with additional preprocessing steps (as discussed above).
+For a clear visualization of a much larger dataset, a cut-off value for which domains to include can be used (e.g based on node weight and/or link strength).